ethanpil/typer/README.md

 There is no configuration required.
 Typer is a single, static HTML file which can be hosted for free on any number of hosts, including GitHub and Netlify.

 ## Usage
 Simply point your browser to the URL containing Typer and you are ready to type.
-You can use it directly from GitHub via Staticaly via this link: [Typer Demo](https://cdn.staticaly.com/gh/ethanpil/typer/7db233ce/typer.html)
+You can use it directly from GitHub via [Staticaly CDN](https://www.staticaly.com/) via this link: [Typer Demo](https://cdn.staticaly.com/gh/ethanpil/typer/3eec9a50/typer.html)

 ## Planned Features
 * Refactor the JavaScript code.